The District of Columbia Aquatics Club (DCAC) (www.swimdcac.org

 : Swimmers can monitor any advisories or warnings on water quality on the ShoreRivers website here.TRAINING/ELIGIBILITY:

-All swimmers must be 18 years of age and registered with USMS to participate in this swim.
-USMS registration is easy to do online at www.usms.org/reg/
+All swimmers must be 18 years of age and registered with USMS (Adults) or USA Swimming (Youth) to participate in this swim.
+USMS registration is at www.usms.org/reg/

 Safety support at the swim will be provided by the U.S. Coast Guard and their Auxiliary, Maryland Natural Resources Police, the Chesapeake Paddlers’ Association, ShoreRivers, the Kent and Queen Anne’s Rescue Squad, Chesapeake Bay Boston Whalers Club, and other local volunteer boaters and kayakers.EVENT POSTPONEMENT / CANCELLATION: